 The Montessori Method is characterized by an emphasis on self-directed activity on the part of the child and clinical observation on the part of the teacher.
 It stresses the importance of adapting the child’s learning environment to his or her developmental level, and of the role of physical activity in absorbing abstract concepts and practical skills.
 It is also characterized by the use of autodidactic (self-correcting) equipment for introduction and learning of various concepts.

-Preschool Child Find –The district offers Child Find screenings each month.
-Children as young as age 2 years 9 months may participate in hearing, vision and developmental screenings to determine if further evaluations are necessary.
-Eligible children identified with significant delays will be offered services through enrollment in either regular preschool or special education programs in the district at no cost to the parent/guardian.
-If you think your preschool-age child may have speech or other developmental delays, please call 602-257-3808 or 602-523-5964 to make an appointment for screening.
+Preschool Child Find – We offer Child Find Screenings weekly from July to May.
+Children 2 years and 9 months or older may participate in hearing, vision and developmental screenings to determine if further evaluations are necessary.
+Eligible children who are identified with significant delays will be offered services in a preschool setting that best meets their specific needs.
+These services are free to residents residing in the District boundaries.
+If you think your preschool-age child may have speech or other developmental delays, please call 602-257-3808 or 602-257-3901 to get additional information and to make an appointment.

-If your infant birth to 2 years 9 months of age appears to have developmental delays, please contact Arizona Early Intervention Programs (AzEIP) at (602) 253-1620 to learn about services available for younger children with disabilities.
+If you have an infant birth to 2 years 9 months of age who appears to have developmental delays, please contact Arizona Early Intervention Programs (AzEIP) at 602-253-1620 to learn about services available for younger children with disabilities.